apostrophecms/docs/docs/guide/pages.md

 ![A page editing modal with the type field highlighted](/images/page-type-select.jpg)

-This is a core module option, but you can add your own configuration by giving it an `index.js` file in your project code: `modules/@apostrophecms/page/index.js`.
+This is a core module option, but you can add your own configuration by giving it an `index.js` file in your project: `modules/@apostrophecms/page/index.js`.
 You'll then configure it's `types` option with all page types you want to allow.

 ```javascript
 // modules/@apostrophecms/page/index.js